Shadow docket: Historical use

 The shadow docket was used primarily for issuing routine orders, such as giving parties more time to file a brief or extending oral arguments.
 However, on rare occasions, it was used for consequential rulings such as the 1953 stay of the executions of Julius and Ethel Rosenberg and the reinstatement in Schlesinger v.
 Holtzman (1973) of an emergency injunction ordering a halt to the Nixon administration's bombing of Cambodia.

 A major reason why the Court has used the shadow docket has been to manage its caseload.
 In Maryland v.
 Baltimore Radio Show, Inc. (1950), Justice Felix Frankfurter explained for a unanimous court why the shadow docket was necessary, stating: "If the Court is to do its work it would not be feasible to give reasons, however brief, for refusing to take these cases.
 The time that would be required is prohibitive."

+February 2016

+On February 9, 2016 in West Virginia v.
+EPA 15A773, the Supreme Court voted 5-4 along partisan lines to use the shadow docket for the first time to make a major decision quickly before the appeals circuit court had ruled on the merits of the EPA's Clean Power Plan.
+Internal Supreme Court memos obtained by an investigation from The New York Times showed that Roberts initiated the push for the use of the docket.
+Roberts argued that failing to stay the circuit court's decision in Michigan v.
+EPA while they considered the case, effectively allowed EPA regulations on mercury emissions to remain in force.
+By the time the Supreme Court had ruled to overturn the rule due to the financial burden it placed on companies, many companies had already spent money to become compliant with the rule.
+Roberts considered their lack of a stay made the EPA rule effectively irreversible.
+In suggesting a stay in West Virginia, Roberts dismissed warnings from his colleagues that the move was unprecedented, writing in a memo "I recognize that the posture of this stay request is not typical."
+The investigation concluded that that decision "marks the birth, many legal experts believe, of the court's modern 'shadow docket,' the secretive track that the Supreme Court has since used to make many major decisions."
+Many legal experts agree.